by Brian Tomasik

 Returns look high before big players enter

 Consider the cause of figuring out technical details for how to control advanced artificial general intelligence (AGI).
 In 2014, I'd guess this work has maybe ~$1 million in funding per year, give or take.
 Because very few people are exploring the question, the leverage of such research appears extremely high.
 So it's tempting to say that the value of supporting this research is immense.
 But consider that if the problem is real, it seems likely that the idea will accumulate momentum and would have done so to some degree even in the absence of the current efforts.
 Already in 2014 there seems to be an increasing trend of mainstream academics and public figures taking AGI control more seriously.
 In the long run, it's plausible that AGI safety will become a recognized subfield of computer science and public discourse.
 If that happens, there will be much more investigation into these topics, which means that work done now will comprise a tiny portion of the total.
+(I originally wrote this paragraph in mid-2014.
+As of late 2017, this prediction seems to have largely come true!)

 Consider the following graph for the returns from investment in the cause of AGI safety.
 Right now, because so little is known, the returns appear huge: This is the early, steep part of the curve.
 But if significant funding and expertise converge on the issue later, then the marginal value of the work now is much smaller, since it only augments what would have happened anyway.